-cloro Python package is the official SDK for the cloro API — one typed client for Google Search and every AI answer engine.
-Each call is a single authenticated request that returns structured JSON with sources; there are no proxies, headless browsers, or selectors to maintain.
+cloro Python package is the official SDK for the cloro API — one typed client for Google Search and every AI answer engine, where each call is a single authenticated request that returns structured JSON with sources.
 The source lives in the cloro-python repository.

 Prerequisites